skippyr/Teco/README.md

 ### Xcode Project
 - Open your target settings.
+- Ensure your target has, at least, macOS 14 Sonoma as the minimum deployment version.
 - Click on the `+` button under the `General > Frameworks and Libraries` section.
 - Use the `Add Other...` dropdown menu at the bottom left corner, selecting the `Add Package Dependency...` option.
 - Use the `Search or Enter Package URL` search bar at the top right corner to search for the `https://github.com/skippyr/Teco` repository.